-It is now ten years since the 4th EIHC held in April 2007 adopted the Resolution that the IHO implement a Marine Spatial Data Infrastructure (MSDI) Policy.
+It is now ten years since the 4th EIHC, April 2007 adopted the Resolution that the IHO implement a Marine Spatial Data Infrastructure (MSDI) Policy.
 A Spatial Data Infrastructure (SDI) is the relevant base collection of technologies, policies and institutional arrangements that facilitate the availability of and access to spatial data1.

-This submission to XIX IHC /Assembly provides a resume of progress to date made by the MSDIWG, the role of the IHO in that time, external drivers to adoption of SDI and the expectations of Member States (MS) in adopting MSDI and data management best practise principles now and in the future.
-SDI is "the relevant base collection of technologies, policies and institutional arrangements that facilitate the availability of and access to spatial data".
-Ref: Global Spatial Data Infrastructure (GSDI) Cookbook.
+This submission provides a resume of progress to date made by the MSDIWG, the role of the IHO in that time, external drivers to adoption of SDI and the expectations of Member States (MS) in adopting MSDI and data management best practise principles now and in the future.

-Conference is requested to consider this submission and to extend the mandate for this IHO policy for a further ten years.
+IRCC is requested to consider this submission and to strength the IHO policy.